ppeble/ppeble.github.io/index.md

 Hello!

 My name is Phil Peble and I am a software developer that currently works for <a href='http://www.sittercity.com'>Sittercity</a>.
 I am primarily a backend engineer that writes in Ruby and Go but I have used other languages extensively in my past positions.
-If you would like more information on my skills and past experience please see my resume below.
+If you would like more information on my skills and past experience please see <a href='#resume'>my resume below</a>.

 I live in the North Chicago suburbs with my wonderful, beautiful partner and our two kitties and turtle.
 In my free time I enjoy reading, writing for personal pleasure, engaging in ridiculous abstract arguments regarding the efficacy of various political, economic, and environmental policies, and spending an increasingly large amount of time contributing code to open source.